 However, before beginning an exercise programme you should seek advice from your GP or a medical professional who will be able to advise further on what you should or should not be doing, particularly if you are recovering from surgery.

-You can lose weight by trying to do more physical activity and by eating a healthier diet.
+You can try to lose weight by attempting to do more physical activity and by eating a balanced diet.

 Pain relief medication